 4. Continue communicating

-Once your programme’s back underway, create automated email campaigns for each of your relationship-based segments.
-Treat your loyal segments well, constantly encourage others to join them, and ensure your loyalty programmes evolve to cement that loyalty for years to come.
+Once your program’s back underway, create automated email campaigns for each of your relationship-based segments.
+Treat your loyal segments well, constantly encourage others to join them, and ensure your loyalty programs evolve to cement that loyalty for years to come.

 - If a customer has recently taken another step in their loyalty journey, give them plenty of opportunities to enjoy their benefits.

 - If they’re static, prompt them to take the next step with clear calls to action.
 Invite them to make a one-off donation, incentivize a repeat visit, or encourage them to join a higher level membership scheme.